-There are significant personality differences between an entrepreneur and an employee and where your mindset falls on the entrepreneur/employee scale will greatly effect the results you achieve in your business.
+There are significant personality differences between an entrepreneur and an employee and where your mindset falls on the entrepreneur/employee scale will greatly affect the results you achieve in your business.

-Whether you are working just to get it done, filling in the hours you set aside for work, or leaping into each day with passion and purpose, the home-based business owner that’s struggling to make money must honestly assess how much they are putting into their money making endeavors.
+Whether you’re working just to get it done, filling in the hours you set aside for work, or leaping into each day with passion and purpose, the home-based business owner that’s struggling to make money must honestly assess how much they are putting into their money-making endeavors.

 After work each day they may go home and watch television for a few hours, eat dinner, help the kids with homework, etc. They have two lives – personal life and a work-life.
 There is a starting and a stopping to their workday and their money-generating activities.

-An example of someone with an employee spirit is someone that stops work at a specific time each day, say 4:00.
+An example of someone with an employee spirit is someone that stops work at a specific time each day, say 4:00 pm.
 They stop because they have a life (we all do) and they need to live it.
 After all, we work so we can live, right?
-They are back at their desk again at 8:30.
+They are back at their desks again at 8:30 am.
 This person is a hard worker, does good work, and is responsible.
-This person is not generally a risk taker and is uncomfortable with change.
+This person is not generally a risk-taker and is uncomfortable with change.

-As a business owner you have one life – your work and personal life, which are interconnected.
-By fulfilling your purpose and doing what you are meant to do, your life is integrated in one.
-Entrepreneurs don’t generally have a “start and stop” time to their work life.
-While they may take time during the traditional 9-5 work day to do personal errands, they are also known to be working away on weekends and late into the evenings.
-In general there is an excitement to do more – reach more people, have more sales, change more lives.
+As a business owner, you have one life – your work and personal life, which are interconnected.
+By fulfilling your purpose and doing what you are meant to do, your life is integrated into one.
+Entrepreneurs don’t generally have a “start and stop” time for their work life.
+While they may take time during the traditional 9-5 workday to do personal errands, they are also known to be working away on weekends and late into the evenings.
+In general, there is an excitement to do more – reach more people, have more sales, change more lives.